Vartabg/atxbro/projectsum.md

 * **Purpose**: This enhancement makes the VetNav card more directly useful by providing actual navigation to authoritative benefit information, progressing Phase 1 of the module.
 * **Files Affected**: `src/index.html`
 * **Next Steps**: Add "Critical Support Links" and "Local Resource sections" to the VetNav card as per Phase 1 plan.
 Consider any necessary CSS for `vetnav-link` and its child span elements.
+**VetNav Module - Phase 1: Critical Support & Local Links Added**

+* **Date**: 2025-05-29
+* **Change**: Added "Critical Support Links" (Veterans Crisis Line, VSO Finder, How to Apply, Claim Status) and a "Local Resource" link (Texas Veterans Commission) to the VetNav card in `src/index.html`.
+Introduced placeholder `vetnav-section-divider` and specific `vetnav-crisis-link` classes for future styling.
+* **Purpose**: This completes a major part of the VetNav Phase 1 content by providing essential actionable links for veterans, directly addressing ease of access to support and information as highlighted in `vetnavDeepResearch3.txt`.
+* **Files Affected**: `src/index.html`
+* **Next Steps**: Add the 'Myth Debunking Snippet' to the VetNav card.
+Address any necessary CSS styling for new elements (dividers, crisis link, general vetnav-link appearance).